ArduPilot/ardupilot/README.txt

 Building using make
 -----------------------------------------------
- - go to directory of sketch and type make.
+ - go to directory of sketch and type "make".
+ --type "make upload" to upload according to the parameters in config.mk .

 Building using cmake
 -----------------------------------------------